 The Weather Front On-Line

-On the Plains, cool weather is returning to northern areas.
+On the Plains, cold weather is posing a threat to already drought-stressed wheat across central areas.

-On the Plains, beneficial but widely scattered showers continue across roughly the southern half of the region.
+On the Plains, precipitation is affecting the southern half of the region.